Teardrops (Womack & Womack song): Lovestation version

-In 1998, British group Lovestation released a version of "Teardrops" as both a CD single and 12" vinyl record.
+In 1998, British group Lovestation released a version of "Teardrops" as both a CD single and 12-inch vinyl record.
 "Teardrops" became the group's biggest hit, reaching number 14 in the United Kingdom.
-In 2000, the group released another version of the 1998 cover, but it did not achieve the same degree of success in the British charts, peaking at number 24.
+In 2000, a new set of remixes was released, but it did not achieve the same degree of success as the first release, peaking at number 24.
 The 2000 release consisted of several remixes by producers such as Joey Negro, Eric Kupper and Jamie White.

 Critical reception

 Mixmag included "Teardrops" in their list of "40 of the best UK garage tracks released from 1995 to 2005".
 Capital Xtra included the song in their list of "The Best Old-School Garage Anthems of All Time".
 Gemtracks included the song in their list of the "top UK garage songs between 1995–2005".